UmmH3/hafeezah-hackathon1/README.md

 7. Give a conclusion on what was derived from the analysis.

 ## The rationale to map the business requirements to the Data Visualisations
+ A barchart to show the Top products sold.
+This gives a straight forward insight into the most purchased products.
+ A barplot or pie chart show the customer distribution, very simple insight into who the loyal buyers are.
+ A heatmap is important in showingn the RFM analysis carried out

 ## Analysis techniques used
 .
 Initial **RFM analysis** to give correlation.